puneeth579/jsonsrv/README.md

 Aimed at creating AJAX/JSON web interfaces.

 **Main features:**
 * **Self-describing**.
 Based on [JSON Schema](http://json-schema.org/).
 Input/output schemas of the service can be obtained using the `schema` url-parameter.
-Automatic form generation and validation is straightforward using components like https://github.com/exavolt/onde
+This feature enables automatic form generation for testing, and enhances service readability, usability and maintainability
 * **Implicit HTTP semantics**.
 Caching and status codes are handled automatically.
 Just code your business and tell what is cacheable.
 * **Easy implementation**.
 Business is coded as simple `O execute(I input)` methods .
 No annotations needed.
 No serialization concerns.
 * **Plugable rendering**.
 [Custom renderers](#custom-renderers) can be developed in order to provide more advanced visualizations.